evertiro/Comment-Controller/readme.txt

 Tags: comments, comment, disable
 Requires at least: 3.0
 Tested up to: 4.0
-Stable tag: 1.0.3
+Stable tag: 1.0.4

-Selectively disable comments on a per-user basis
+Allow users to disable comments for their account, or disable comments site-wide per post type or role.

 == Description ==

-Comment Controller allows users to disable display of comments for their account.
+Comment Controller allows users to disable display of comments for their account, and allows site admins to selectively disable comments per-post-type or per-role.

 **Follow this plugin on [GitHub](https://github.com/Section214/Comment-Controller)**